Reviewed by Harsh Desai · Last reviewed:

 Is Codebuff suitable for non-technical users?

-No. Codebuff works with any tech stack.
-It operates directly in your terminal and does not require special environments or complex setup beyond installing it via npm.
-It indexes whatever project you point it at.
+Yes.
+Codebuff is language-agnostic and indexes whatever project you point it at.
+It runs directly in your terminal and does not require special environments or complex setup beyond installing it via npm.
+Tested across JavaScript, Python, Go, Rust, and Java codebases by the Codebuff team.

 Is Codebuff free?